How Do Booleans Control Program Behavior?

 Try it yourself.

-This code has an error.
-Find it and fix it.
+This code has a scope error.
+Identify the problem and fix it.

 if (true)